 Whether you send documents to your customers for signing or you need to sign some documents yourself, this is a worthy DocuSign alternative.
 This app lets you send documents for signing and track how and when you want them to be signed.

 All of the basic electronic signature features are there.
 You can track the progress of your sent documents, send reminders to your signers and get instant notifications when documents get signed.

-There are integrations with Google Drive, Evernote, Box, Dropbox, Gmail, Zoho CRM and many others.
+Similarly to other DocuSign alternatives, there are integrations with Google Drive, Evernote, Box, Dropbox, Gmail, Zoho CRM and many others.
 You can upload from your device or directly from these apps to SignEasy.
 All of the signatures are legally binding and there is a digital audit trail.
 In other words, you can see the IP address, email, document fingerprint and timestamp, each time someone signs in the app.

 When it comes to pricing, the Standard plan is $10 per month and it lets you sign documents and collect signatures in person, but you cannot send documents to be signed, which kind of defeats the purpose of this type of app.

 The Plus plan at $15 unlocks the ability to send documents but you cannot use any integrations and shareable links, you cannot send multiple documents and there is only one template.
 You can only unlock the full features with the Professional plan, which comes in at $20 per user per month.

 As a DocuSign alternative, SignEasy loses out not on the features, but the pricing.
 The fact that you have to pay for the most expensive plan for the features which are basic in DocuSign and most other apps on this list makes it difficult for us to consider it as a top contender.